 Kiyosumi Teien Garden

-…and the many carved stone water basins.
+…and a world-class collection of carved stone water basins.

 Hours: 9:00 – 17:00 (last admission 16:30)